NIlS-Z99/travels/Japan_Travel_Kyushu.md

 ---

 ### Phase 4: The Grand Shopping & Sightseeing Finale
+(stay @ The Onefive Villa Fukuoka until leave)

 #### April 07 (Tue): Shinkansen $\rightarrow$ Dazaifu Grand Shrine Afternoon

 * **Morning (09:30):** Take the Shinkansen from Nagasaki back to Hakata Station, Fukuoka (1.5 hours).
 Drop your bags at the hotel.
+* Visit **Tochoji Temple** to stand before the Fukuoka Daibutsu (one of Japan’s largest wooden seated Buddhas) and wander through **Kushida Shrine** to see the massive festival floats on display.
+* Walk through the tranquil **Rakusuien Japanese Garden** to enjoy a bowl of whisked matcha green tea right next to the koi ponds.

+#### April 08 (Wed): Pre-Shopping Cultural Buffer

-* **Afternoon:** Take the short local line down to [Dazaifu Tenmangu Shrine](https://www.dazaifutenmangu.or.jp/en/).
+* Take the short local line down to [Dazaifu Tenmangu Shrine](https://www.dazaifutenmangu.or.jp/en/).
 Stroll up the lively pedestrian approach street lined with traditional wooden storefronts, buy hot, freshly grilled *Umegae Mochi*, cross the vermilion arched bridges, and explore the ancient, sacred shrine complex together.

-#### April 08 (Wed): Pre-Shopping Cultural Buffer

-* **Morning:** Visit **Tochoji Temple** to stand before the Fukuoka Daibutsu (one of Japan’s largest wooden seated Buddhas) and wander through **Kushida Shrine** to see the massive festival floats on display.
-* **Afternoon:** Walk through the tranquil **Rakusuien Japanese Garden** to enjoy a bowl of whisked matcha green tea right next to the koi ponds.

 #### April 09 (Thu): The Ultimate Mega-Shopping Blast
-(stay @ The Onefive Villa Fukuoka until leave)

 * **All Day:** The dedicated retail marathon!
 Start at [Canal City Hakata](https://www.google.com/search?q=https://canalcity.co.jp/en) for high-end international boutiques and fountain shows.
 Move to the **Tenjin District** to conquer the massive **Tenjin Underground Shopping Mall (Tenchika)** and luxury department store basements for fashion, cosmetics, and souvenirs.
 * **Farewell Dinner:** Celebrate your final night with a luxurious table for **Mizutaki** (Fukuoka's rich, collagen-packed chicken hot pot).